projectacrn/acrn-hypervisor/doc/glossary.rst

    OSPM
       Operating System Power Management

-   Pass-Through Device
+   Passthrough Device
       Physical devices (typically PCI) exclusively assigned to a guest.
-In the Project ACRN architecture, pass-through devices are owned by the foreground OS.
+In the Project ACRN architecture, passthrough devices are owned by the foreground OS.

    Partition Mode